RADIUM AGE: 1901

 - The Inheritors: An Extravagant Story is a quasi-sf novel on which Ford Madox Ford and Joseph Conrad collaborated.
 It concerns a future scheme to colonize Greenland — along the lines of contemporary plans to develop the Belgian Congo.
 Thinly veiled political satire that has not aged particularly well.
 An element of sf enters when two of the leading characters — the villains — claim to be from from the fourth Dimension — a metaphor, here, for a modern generation of cold-hearted materialists.
 We are offered a fourth-dimension vision of “something beyond, something vaster — vaster than cathedrals, vaster than the conception of the gods to whom cathedrals were raised.”
+The narrator tells how, “I heard the nature of the Fourth Dimension – heard that it was invisible to our eyes, but omnipresent.”
 The “Dimensionists” or “Inheritors” — whose exact aims are never made clear, which sort of makes them early prototypes of the truly inscrutable alien — triumph in the end.
 Neither author was satisfied with the book but Bleiler says it is a “pleasant social fairy tale of morality.”

 - Frank L. Pollock’s “The Invisible City” — a Black Cat story in which a hypnotist/scientist who has mastered the science of vibrations hides a city.
 Ultimately not super interesting.
 Pollock was a Canadian writer of adventure stories.
 Bleiler says it could have been a good novella, but the story is too undeveloped.
 Also the author of “The Skyscraper in B Flat” (1904), “The Crimson Blight” (1905), “Finis” (1906) and “World-Wreckers” (1908).